input-output-hk/catalyst-voices/docs/src/architecture/08_concepts/immutable_ledger/ledger.md

 It is a common thing for blockchains to have a starting block (genesis), but it's unusual to have a final block for a chain.
-After which one no any block could be produced.
+After which no any block could be produced.

 And that's a main distinguish for this Immutable Ledger Structure design, it has a final block.